Axle7XStriker/fifa-galaxy-amazon/README.md

 See the developer guide and release notes at [https://developer.amazon.com/docs/](https://developer.amazon.com/docs/ask-overviews/build-skills-with-the-alexa-skills-kit.html) for more details.

 ### Steps
-Click [here](./instructions/1-voice-user-interface.md) for steps to build the FIFA Galaxy Skill for Amazon Alexa.
+Click [here](./instructions/1-voice-user-interface.md) for steps to build the FIFA Galaxy Skill for Amazon Alexa, Or click [here](./instructions/7-cli.md) for instructions using the ASK CLI (command line interface)..

 ## Contents
 ### Leagues